top of page

 Important Note: Green Bay Community Theater does not reschedule or cancel performances due to inclement weather.
 All sales are final.
 We do not issue refunds or allow rebookings for tickets that were booked and not used.

-(We will be updating our health and safety guidelines in August.)
+We will update our health and safety guidelines as needed.

 To offer the safest environment possible for our patrons, artists, employees, volunteers and community, we have implemented the following requirements for everyone who enters the building.